kwertyops/byte-of-python/src/dictionary_basics.md

 else:
     print("Marcelo is not in the phonebook")

-# Exercise 7: Delete and item and print the dictionary
+# Exercise 7: Delete an item and print the dictionary
 del phonebook["Alice"]
 print(phonebook)
 ```